How To Prepare For Your Upcoming Appointment

 Now that you have a fresh tattoo, there are a few things you can do to help your body heal it faster and reduce your risk of infection or irritation.
 Please adhere to the guidelines provided and feel free to ask me if you have any questions!

-• When you get home from your appointment, remove the plastic wrap and wash your fresh tattoo with fragrance-free soap.
+• If I have placed an adhesive bandage like Dermshield on your tattoo, leave it on for 3-5 days (if the bandage rips or exposes the tattoo before three days, please remove the bandage early).
+Avoid submerging the tattoo, even with the bandage on.
+Pooling of blood and ink in the bandage is normal.
+Remove the bandage under warm water and soapy lather, and wash your tattoo with fragrance-free soap.
 Make sure your hands are clean before you touch it, and do not use washcloths or towels.
 Let your tattoo air dry or pat it dry with a clean paper towel.

-• Do not moisturize your new tattoo until it starts crusting over with new skin, after about two days (it may be sooner if your tattoo is just linework).
+• Lightly moisturize your tattoo with fragrance-free body lotion three times a day.
 Over-moisturizing your tattoo can cause irritation or infection, so I recommend avoiding products with petroleum jelly (e.g. Aquaphor or Vitamin A & D ointment).
 Do not use topical antibiotic creams like Neosporin, even if you suspect your tattoo is infected.

 • Use clean sheets and keep your tattoo from coming into contact with pets or public equipment (e.g. gym equipment) for one to two weeks.
 Avoid heavy exercise for at least the first few days after your tattoo, though one to two weeks is preferable.

 • Do not swim, take a bath, go hot-tubbing, or otherwise submerge your new tattoo for a minimum of two weeks.
-If you’re using a second skin adhesive bandage, you must still avoid submerging it.
-Avoid exposure to sunlight for a minimum of two weeks, and always use SPF on your tattoo once it’s fully healed.
+Avoid direct exposure to sunlight for a minimum of two weeks, and always use SPF on your tattoo once it’s fully healed.

-• If you suspect your tattoo may be infected, always consult your tattoo artist.
-Many times, a tattoo may become irritated due to over-moisturizing or contact with irritants like fragrances or pet hair.
-Irritation may present as redness in or around the tattoo, soreness, and minor swelling.
+• If you suspect your tattoo may be infected, contact me immediately.
+Often times, a tattoo may become irritated due to over-moisturizing or contact with irritants like fragrances or pet hair.
+Irritation may present as redness/rashy textures in or around the tattoo, pain in the tattooed area, and swelling.
 Irritation will go away on its own in a matter of days with the elimination of the irritant.
 Infection may set in if you do not appropriately manage the irritation.
-Infection may present with yellow or greenish pus, a high fever, extreme pain in and around the tattoo, and excessive heat radiating from the tattoo.
-If your tattoo artist confirms that your tattoo is infected, go to your doctor immediately.
+Infection may present with yellow or greenish pus, a fever, discoloration, extreme pain in and around the tattoo, and excessive heat radiating from the tattoo.
+I will advise you on how to proceed.